cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 I suspect their are similar biases in cultural and racial inclusion in our field.
 I have not been keeping track of those, but ping me if you have useful link.

 Informal changes are necessary to change our culture of gender bias.
 For some tips, check out [Jenny Martin's blog](https://cubistcrystal.wordpress.com/2015/05/10/but-what-can-i-do/).
-To of her list is **recognise your own biases**.
+Top of her list is **recognise your own biases**.

 Coral reefs need diverse participation.
 It is many of the women of our field who are pushing us forward to find solutions to the problems facing reefs.
 Follow twitter: there are more women than men communicating reef science there.
 Many of people who have pioneered social sciences in reef science are also female.